 Posted by Annie E. Casey Foundation on August 10, 2015

-The Annie E. Casey Foundation has released the 25th edition of its annual KIDS COUNT Data Book, offering a promising outlook of overall child well-being across the nation.
+The Annie E. Casey Foundation has published the 2015 edition of its Kids Count Data Book.

-The KIDS COUNT Data Book is an annual publication that assesses child well-being nationally and across the 50 states, as well as the District of Columbia and Puerto Rico.
-Using an index of 16 indicators, the 2014 report ranks states on overall child well-being and in four domains: (1) economic well-being, (2) education, (3) health, and (4) family and community.
-For 2014, the three highest-ranked states for child well-being were Massachusetts, Vermont and Iowa; the three lowest-ranked were Nevada, New Mexico and Mississippi.
-The report also provides national trends, comparing the latest data with mid-decade statistics.
+The report is an annual publication that assesses child well-being across the 50 states, as well as in the District of Columbia and Puerto Rico.
+Using an index of 16 indicators, the report ranks states on overall child well-being and in economic well-being, education, health and family and community.

 More in "New Resources"

 - New Article: Has the Pandemic Changed Anti-Hunger Policy Forever?

 - The Fluidity of Identity and Boundaries: A Hispanic and Latinx Heritage Month Reading List

 - Coalition Against Hunger 2020-2021 Annual Report

 Stay Current in Philly's Higher Education and Nonprofit Sector